Air hockey: Competitions

 The United States Air-Table Hockey Association (USAA) was formed in 1975 by J. Phillip "Phil" Arnold, largely as an official sanctioning body.
 Since its inception, the USAA has sanctioned at least one national-level or World championship each year, crowning 12 different champions over 30 years.
 In March 2015, the Air Hockey Players Association (AHPA) was announced and is providing air hockey players with an additional organization also overseeing the sport of air hockey.
 The two organizations run independently but abide by a similar set of rules and share many of the same players.
 In July 2015, the AHPA crowned its first world champion and also the youngest in the history of the sport in Colin Cummings of Beaumont, Texas.

 Today, professional air hockey is played by a close-knit community of serious players around the world, Having 4 main scenes in the US: Houston, North Carolina, Chicago and Boise; Barcelona in Spain; Saint Petersburg, Moscow, and Novgorod in Russia; and Most and Brno in the Czech Republic.
-In the late 1980s, Caracas, Venezuela served as a hotbed of activity; three-time World Champion Jose Mora and other finalists originated from there.
+In the late 1980s, Caracas, Venezuela served as a hotbed of activity; three-time World Champion Jose Mora and four-time finalist Pedro Otero originated from there.
 By 1999 most of the Venezuelan activity had disappeared.